mnsupreme/MEAN_templates/README.md

   console.log(' server controller function fired')
 }

-description: creates a new function to be added to a server side controller supported filetype: .js where to find: MEAN_function_server_controller.sublime-snippet
+description: creates a new function to be added to a server side controller <br />
+supported filetype: .js <br />
+where to find: MEAN_function_server_controller.sublime-snippet

 #mean parent
 code:
- _association_parent: {type: Schema.Types.ObjectId, ref: 'name_of_foreighn_model'},//one to many where this is the one
+ _association_parent: {type: Schema.Types.ObjectId, ref: 'name_of_foreighn_model'}
+ //one to many where this is the one

  description: creates a new parent association to be added to a mongoose model supported filetype: .js where to find: MEAN_mongoose_association_parent.sublime-snippet

  #mean child
  code:
  _association_children:[{type: Schema.Types.ObjectId, ref: 'name_of_foreighn_model'}]//one to many where this is the many

  description: creates a new mean child association to be added to a mongoose model spported filetype: .js where to find: MEAN_mongoose_association_child.sublime-snippet